Offload read-only workload to secondary replica of an Always On availability group

 Change Data Capture cannot be enabled only on a secondary replica database.
 Change Data Capture can be enabled on the primary replica database and the changes can be read from the CDC tables using the functions on the secondary replica database.

 Because read operations are mapped to snapshot isolation transaction level, the cleanup of ghost records on the primary replica can be blocked by transactions on one or more secondary replicas.
 The ghost record cleanup task will automatically clean up the ghost records for disk-based tables on the primary replica when they are no longer needed by any secondary replica.
 This is similar to what is done when you run transaction(s) on the primary replica.
 In the extreme case on the secondary database, you will need to kill a long running read-query that is blocking the ghost cleanup.
 Note, the ghost clean can be blocked if the secondary replica gets disconnected or when data movement is suspended on the secondary database.
+Ghost records use physical space in a data file, this can cause space reuse issues, please see ghost cleanup for more information.
 This state also prevents log truncation, so if this state persists, we recommend that you remove this secondary database from the availability group.
 There is no ghost record cleanup issue with memory-optimized tables because the row versions are kept in memory and are independent of the row versions on the primary replica.

 The DBCC SHRINKFILE operation on files containing disk-based tables might fail on the primary replica if the file contains ghost records that are still needed on a secondary replica.

-Beginning in SQL Server 2014 (12.x), readable secondary replicas can remain online even when the primary replica is offline due to user action or a failure.
+Beginning in SQL Server 2014 (12.x), readable secondary replicas can remain online even when the primary replica is offline due to user action or a failure, for example, synchronization was suspended due to a user command or a failure, or a replica is resolving status due to the WSFC being offline.
 However, read-only routing does not work in this situation because the availability group listener is offline as well.
 Clients must connect directly to the read-only secondary replicas for read-only workloads.